Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Login
-- User can login to create a booking, view bookings, edit and delete bookings
+- User can login to advantage of a number of features when logged in
+- User stories covered:

 <details><summary>See feature images</summary>